-By the end of the 1960s Friedman had become fully convinced that, under most circumstances, a unified currency was "probably" the optimal foreign exchange regime for a developing country, particularly, but not exclusively, those that were small in size or suffered from chronic monetary mismanagement.
-He made a strong and unequivocal argument in favor of the implementation of such a system in a series of lectures he delivered in Israel in 1972 (Friedman, 1972a and 1972b).
+By the end of the 1960s Friedman had become fully convinced that under most circumstances a unified currency regime was "probably" the optimal foreign exchange regime for a developing country, particularly, but not exclusively, those that were small or suffered from chronic monetary mismanagement.
+He made a strong and unequivocal argument in favor of the implementation of such a system in a series of lectures he delivered in Israel in 1972 (the Horowitz Lectures, see Friedman, 1972a and 1972b).

-At the time, the idea that inflation promoted development (or at least was associated with it) was very much in vogue.
-Friedman rejected this notion.
+At the time, the idea that inflation promoted development (or at least was associated with it) was very much in vogue among both academics and policymakers.
+Friedman strongly rejected this notion.
 In his view, inflation went hand in hand with greater governmental controls and intervention which discouraged private investment, often fostered capital flight and led "to economic waste and inefficiency" (ibid., p.269).
 The best recipe for development was price stability.